m9s7/Dont_Risk_It_complexUI/README.md

 - after each diceroll, update your win probability by selectiong how many tanks you lost on that dice roll.
 - you can change how many tanks you would prefer to have left on the field as the battle goes on, by clicking on the current number of tanks left.

+Sandwitch app bar is there just for aesthetics, I dont plan on developing the app further.

 ### Previous version
 See the [prevoius version of the app with simple UI](https://github.com/m9s7/Dont_Risk_It) and less functionality.